lemunozm/service-io/README.md

 even if the service you are offering is eventual or does not use many resources.

-To solve this problem, you can use the already existent email infrastructure using the IMAP and SMTP protocols to handle the emails as requests / responses and link them with your services.
+To solve this problem, you can use the already existent email infrastructure using the IMAP and SMTP protocols to handle the emails as requests/responses and link them with your services.

 `service-io` helps in this context.
 Run locally an instance of `service-io` with IMAP/SMTP connectors.